 First Name Last Name Date

-Madison Hayes 11/9/ 2021
+Madison Hayes 11/9 /2021

-Select today's date
+Selec t today's date

 Address1

 120 Cheek St

 Address2

 Apt A

 City State Zip

 Carrboro NC 27510

-Please select Yes or No. Telephone (111)-111-1111 9197405795 Email Address mlaynehayes@gmail.com
+Telephone (111)-111-1111 Email Address mlaynehayes@gmail.com

-Please enter your primary contact phone number.
-Enter your primary email add ress.
+Please enter your primary Enter your primary email add ress.

-tion provided below is of interestity of the Town.
+ation provided below is of interestrity of the Town.
 Diversity of the

-What Year Were You Race Sex Ethnicity
+What Year Were You Born?
+Race Sex Ethnicity

-Born?
 1986 white F Ashkenazi Jew

-1000 Please enter your race.
+1300 Please enter your race.
 Please enter your sex.

 Occupation Are you a registered Orange County Voter?
 Length of Residence in Orange County Length of Residence in the Town of Carrboro

 Nonprofit Please enter your Yes ▼ 28 years 10 years

 occupation.
 Please answer Yes or No How long have you been a resident of Orange County?
 How long have you been a resident of the Town of Carrboro?

--I wish to be considered for appointment to the follow ving committee/board(s) (Select no more than two (2)): Affordable Housing Advisory Commission Greenways Commission Appearance Commission/NPDC Northern Transition Area Advisory Committee Arts Committee OWASA Board of Directors Board of Adjustment Planning Board Climate Action Team Racial Equity Commission Community Safety Task Force Recreation and Parks Commission Economic Sustainability Commission Stormwater Advisory Commission Environmental Advisory Board Tourism Development Authority Human Services Commission Transportation Advisory Board Please note that membership is limited to one advisory be another board unless you resign before filing an application pard at a time.
-You shall not be considered for appointment to on or you are in the last six months of your current term.
-Other (advisory board not listed): Advisory Board Preference □ Community Safety Task Force Please indicate by typing the advisory board that you are applying for.
-Please indicate your preference by typing your first choice.
-Please limit your selection above to two boards).
+I wish to be considered for appointment to the f following committee/board(s) (Select no more than two (2)): The to be considered for appearance to the Affordable Housing Advisory Commission Greenways Commission Appearance Commission/NPDC Northern Transition Area Advisory Committee Arts Committee OWASA Board of Directors Board of Adjustment Planning Board Climate Action Team Racial Equity Commission Community Safety Task Force Recreation and Parks Commission Economic Sustainability Commission Stormwater Advisory Commission Environmental Advisory Board Tourism Development Authority Human Services Commission Transportation Advisory Board • sory board at a time.
+You shall not be considered for appointment to lication or you are in the last six months of your current term.

+Please indicate by typing the advisory board that you are applying for.